-A bridge is a support structure that allows an object to travel from one point to another by crossing over some obstacle such as a body of water, valley or road.
+A bridge is a support structure that allows an object to travel from one point to another by crossing over a body of water, a valley, a road or other obstacle.

-The image below illustrates the key bridge components that come together to maintain a safe and stable structure and allow the bridge to support its own weight, traffic and other loads.
+The image below illustrates the key bridge components that combined maintain a safe and stable structure.

-A: Deck: the surface of the bridge that allows for the ease of traffic (pedestrian, vehicle, etc.) crossing.
-It supports the roadway/traffic and transfers the loads into the beams/girders.
-Decks are typically constructed from reinforced concrete.
+A. Deck: the surface of the bridge that enables traffic crossing (pedestrian, vehicle, etc.).
+Decks are typically built from reinforced concrete.

-B: Beam/Girder: the horizontal structure that spans between two bridge supports, one at each end.
-Together, these components directly support the downward weight of the bridge and traffic traveling over it.
+B. Beam/Girder: the horizontal structure that directly supports the bridge and traffic traveling over it.

-C: Cap: an intermediate support located between the bridge deck and the column.
-Bridge caps transfer vertical loads to the column, and resist lateral loads such as wind from the deck and beams/girders.
+C. Cap: An intermediate support located between the bridge deck and the column.
+Bridge caps transfer loads from above down to the columns.

-E: Foundation Casing: a large diameter pipe that is assembled and inserted into a drilled section of a borehole.
-In environments where there is water, the casing acts as a barrier between the water and the concrete being poured for the foundation.
+E. Foundation Casing: a large pipe that is assembled and inserted into a drilled section of a hole.
+Where water exists, the casing acts as a barrier between the water and the concrete being poured for the foundation.
 It is also used for stability when the soils in the ground are unstable.

-F: Drilled Shaft (Foundation): designed to support structures with large vertical and lateral loads and transfer these loads into the soil.
-This type of foundation is constructed by rotary boring equipment to excavate open shafts to the specified depth, lowering a steel reinforcing cage into the shaft, and then filling the shaft with concrete.
+F. Drilled Shaft (Foundation): designed to support structures with large loads and transfer these loads into the soil.
+This type of foundation is constructed by drilling equipment to excavate open shafts, then lowering a steel reinforcing cage into the shaft, to be filled with concrete.